benbrastmckie/VSCodium/docs/latex.md

 ## Linux

-The `texmf` directory lives in the user's home directory on both Linux and Windows.
-You will need to copy the [texmf](https://github.com/benbrastmckie/VSCodium/tree/master/texmf) directory into your home directory if it does not exist already.
-The best way to do this is to begin by forking this repository on GitHub as described [below](#Git).

-If you don't want to fork this repository, another option is to directly clone this repository, moving the `texmf` directory to the appropriate location (this is slightly easier but does not backup your configuration).
+> **Note:** If you have already cloned a fork of this repository as described in [Git](https://github.com/benbrastmckie/VSCodium/blob/master/docs/git.md), you can run `mv location/of/clone ~/Library/texmf` in place of the four command below, replacing 'location/to/clone' with appropriate path.
+> Alternatively, no harm will come from cloning another copy into `Downloads` as described below.

-To do so, open the terminal and run the following commands:
+To clone this repository and move the `texmf` directory to the appropriate location, run the following commands in the terminal:

 ```
 cd ~/Downloads